 The first trapped civilians were evacuated from the besieged rebel-held areas of the Syrian city of Homs on Friday, as the government confirmed that it will attend a second round of peace talks in Geneva.

-The U.N. said there were only isolated reports of gunfire during the day, and Homs Governor Talal al-Barazi said the operation to get humanitarian aid in and civilians out had gone well so far.
+Homs Governor Talal al-Barazi said the operation to get humanitarian aid in and civilians out of Homs' Old City has gone well so far.

 "The first and second buses have arrived, and those leaving the Old City have been received, with all their necessary needs provided, in terms of medical assistance, food and drink.
 There are various different cases, but the majority of them are not serious.''

 Russia said Syrian President Bashar al-Assad's government had made an agreement with the United Nations Thursday for a three-day cease-fire to allow aid into Homs.